Go Here for Covid-19 free offer

 • Encrypt your home WiFi.
 Link to Wikihow

 • Encrypt your files (Vera Crypt is free – and can do it folder by folder.)
-Or consider solutions like FileFlex by Qnext or I2Chain for securing files.
+Or consider solutions like FileFlex by Qnext for securing files.

 • Use a secure Identity Provider (IdP).
 One with the ability to provide Passwordless Multifactor (MFA) inherent is what we recommend.
 Do NOT – under ANY circumstances – save your passwords to your browser!!! (learn more here)